Tertiary education in Australia: 21st century

 The introduction of the Job-ready Graduates Package in 2020 prompted discussions about the value of different fields within the context of higher education reforms.
 The initiative aimed to align university funding with national economic priorities, focusing on areas expected to meet labour market demands, such as science, technology, engineering, and mathematics (STEM), as well as health and education.

 Without the Job-Ready Graduates Package's differential pricing to steer enrolments, universities would lack the financial incentives needed to discourage over-subscription to less job-relevant disciplines.
 This would likely lead institutions to chase revenue by offering an increased number of low-value courses—particularly in the humanities and arts—where student contributions could be raised without regard to labour-market needs.

-In the absence of these demand-side incentives, institutions have historically responded by expanding courses in lower-cost, lower-return fields, such the arts, to bolster revenue, leading to a proliferation of low-value offerings that exacerbate graduate underemployment and strain university budgets.
+In the absence of these demand-side incentives, institutions have historically responded by expanding courses in lower-cost, lower-return fields, such as the arts, to bolster revenue, leading to a proliferation of low-value offerings that exacerbate graduate underemployment and strain university budgets.

 The calibrated pricing of the JRG package bands discourage enrolment in lower-return fields, such as certain humanities and arts courses, thereby preventing the proliferation of low-value offerings, preventing disruption on campuses, and protecting university budgets from under-performing programs.

 Between January 2020 and September 2022, the COVID-19 pandemic and Deltacron hybrid variant impacted the Australian tertiary/higher education sector, reducing revenue by $3–4.6 billion.
 Australian universities depend on overseas students for their revenue.
 Federal Education Minister Dan Tehan announced $252 million to support the sector by allowing universities and colleges to offer short courses of 6 months duration with at least 50% reduction in fees, as well as guaranteeing the sector's existing $18 billion funding regardless of changes in domestic enrolment.
 Tehan announced that 20,000 places in short-term courses in nursing, teaching, health, IT, and science.
 An estimated 17,000 jobs had been lost in the sector by mid-2021.